Anuragbiotech/Bank-Loan-Analysis/README.md

 >"This Power BI Dashboard provides a comprehensive overview of our bank’s loan activities, including total loan applications, funded amounts, and amounts received.
 By analyzing key metrics such as interest rates and debt-to-income ratios, alongside visual representations of trends and regional data, we aim to enhance financial decision-making and streamline the loan approval process."

+I want to thank [Swapnjeet S](https://www.linkedin.com/in/swapnjeet-s-58a673273/) for providing this wonderful project through which I could learn and improve my skills in both SQL Server and MS PowerBI.
 ## Problem Statement

 ### Dashboard 1: Summary